Topsail Inshore Challenge Welcome

-We’re continuing to encourage teams to bring the whole family out by offering $50 bounties for the heaviest single red drum weighed in by crews with junior, lady, and/or senior anglers on board, and we’re also awarding a Queensboro-edition Fisherman’s Post hat/visor to the Junior, Lady, and Senior Angler 2nd-5th place finishers.
+We’re also continuing to encourage teams to bring the whole family out to fish by offering $50 bounties for the heaviest single red drum weighed in by crews with junior, lady, and/or senior anglers on board.

-More special prizes include an East Coast Sports gift certificate for the heaviest fish weighed in by a SeaTow member and the Costa Weigh-In Prize where every team weighing fish receives a raffle ticket for a pair of sweet Costa sunglasses.
+More special prizes include an East Coast Sports gift certificate for the heaviest single red drum weighed in by a SeaTow member, and the Costa Weigh-In Prize where each team weighing in a fish receives a raffle ticket for a pair of sweet Costa sunglasses.

-Just like with all of our inshore events this year, we’ll be partnering with the Wilmington Elks for volunteer support and then donating proceeds from the event to their organization.
+And just like all of our inshore events this year, we’ll be partnering with the Wilmington Elks for volunteer support and then donating proceeds from the event to their organization.